Graduate Research Assistant at R.I.T.

 Jigar Gohel, Sedeeq Al-khazraji, Matt Huenerfauth.
 2018.
 "Modeling the Use of Space for Pointing in American Sign Language Animation."
 Journal on Technology and Persons with Disabilities, California State University, Northridge.

 Dhananjai Hariharan, Sedeeq Al-khazraji, Matt Huenerfauth.
-2018 (to appear).
+2018.
 "Evaluation of an English Word Look-Up Tool for Web-Browsing with Sign Language Video for Deaf Readers."
 Universal Access in Human-Computer Interaction, Lecture Notes in Computer Science.

 Sedeeq Al-khazraji and Matt Huenerfauth.
 2017.
 Modeling the Distribution of Spatial Reference Points Established in Space by American Sign Language Signers in a Motion Capture Data Corpus.
 10th